 Another motivation for a co-signers signature is the fact that one can access the loan with minimum interest rate unlike if they apply alone.

 The Federal Trade Commission (FTC) claims that even if you settle your loan within time, the debt represented in that loan is recorded in your credit history which may have a negative impact on your finances.
 This is true because it may decrease the amount of loan you can be granted because of your obligation with the foreign debt.

-Prior to your agreement of being a co-signer, you should understand the amount of money you will be liable to pay in a situation where the other party does not pay.
-If possible; go to the extent of getting relevant documents on the loan just in case, you need to defend yourself in the future.
+Prior to cosigning, you should understand the amount of money you will be liable to pay in a situation where the other party does not pay.
+If possible, get all relevant documents on the loan just in case you need to defend yourself in the future.